hidglobal/HID_Infinity_Integration/README.md

 * Possibility to use the HID Authentication Platform in conjunction with HID Risk Management Service and HID Identity Verification Service"

 Email Address: Consumer-Auth-Int-Sol-Eng@hidglobal.com

+Note: After downloading the repo from GIT zip the entire folder and import it in my library section in Visualizer.